JuheonChu/DickinsonFYSAssignment/README.md

 This is a student-faculty collaborative research with Professor Dick Forrester at Dickinson College to accomplish assigning Dickinson first-year students into their First-Year Seminar courses in timely and efficient manner.

+## Objective
+- The practical deployment of the program from Summer 2024.

 ## Research Materials